-Once the observing program is approved, the targets are transferred to the Chandra Observation Catalog for scheduling.
-The process of scheduling the observations is as follows (see the Proposers' Observatory Guide http://cxc.harvard.edu/proposer/POG/index.html/, for more information).
-All approved targets are placed into an observation database in which each observation is assigned a unique identifying number.
-The Chandra Mission Planning and Operations teams at the
+Once the observing program is approved, the targets are transferred to the Chandra Observation Catalog and assigned a unique observation identifier (OBSID) for scheduling.
+Below we describe the process of observation parameter confirmation and scheduling the observations (see the Proposers' Observatory Guide for more information).